On $C^{0}$ Interior Penalty Method for Fourth Order Dirichlet Boundary Control Problem and a New Error Analysis for Fourth Order Elliptic Equation with Cahn-Hilliard Boundary Condition: Introduction

-In this work we revisit this problem and extend the angle condition to $180^{o}$.
-Moreover the technique used to prove an additional regularity result for the optimal control (Lemma \ref{lemma:regularity}) motivates us to propose an alternative analysis to derive an optimal order error estimate for the solution of Cahn-Hilliard equation of elliptic type.
+In this work, we revisit this estimate and extend the angle condition to $180$ degrees.
+Moreover, we propose an alternative error analysis for the solution of bi-harmonic equation with Cahn-Hilliard boundary equation.

-The contributions of this paper can be summarized as follows. \begin{itemize} \item With the help of a crucial lemma (Lemma \ref{lemma:importance}) which establishes an equivalent form of the Hessian bilinear form over the space $Q$, an optimal order $L_{2}$ norm estimate for the optimal control is derived when the domain is convex.

-\item An alternative error analysis for biharmonic equation with Cahn-Hilliard type boundary condition under minimal regularity assumption is derived.